jmcbca04/dao-work/Progress.md

 - Added borders and improved styling for badges and skill tags for better visibility
 - Removed gap between navigation header and hero section for a more seamless design
 - Refined the overall talent directory UI with better shadows, borders, and color treatments
+- Enhanced talent profile detail pages with improved text readability and visual styling
+- Created consistent styling between talent cards and profile pages for a unified experience